-There's a simple trick to reduce the repayment period of your mortgage and save thousands of dollars in interest: Make extra payments that go toward the loan principal.
-Borrowers employ various techniques to accomplish this goal.
-For many people,Perhaps the simplest way to keep track is to make one additional mortgage payment per year.
-If you can't afford to pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Another option is to pay half of your payment every two weeks.
-The result is you make one extra monthly payment in a year.
-Each option yields different results, but each will significantly reduce the length of your mortgage and lower your total interest paid.
+Here's a simple trick to reduce the repayment period of your mortgage and save you thousands of dollars in interest: Make extra payments that go toward the loan principal.
+People make this happen in a few different ways.
+For many people,Perhaps the simplest way to keep track is by making one additional mortgage payment every year.
+If you can't afford to pay an extra whole payment in one month, you can divide that payment by 12 and pay that additional amount monthly.
+Finally, you can pay a half payment every other week.
+Each option produces slightly different results, but each will significantly reduce the length of your mortgage and lower your total interest paid.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.